-The grapes come from 40 year-old Guyot-trained vineyards located in Barbaresco, in the Langhe territory.
+The grapes come from Guyot-trained vineyards located in the Langhe territory.
 The soils are quite solid and rich in clayey marl.

-The selected and picked grapes, are crushed and vinified in stainless-steel vats where the alcoholic fermentation starts.
+The selected and picked grapes, are destemmed and vinified in stainless-steel vats where the alcoholic fermentation starts.
 The temperature-controlled (28-30° C) maceration lasts about 7-8 days.
 After its fermentation, the wine goes through a spontaneous malolactic fermentation, which lasts through mid-November.
 Afterwards it is aged for few months in steel vats in order to maintain its fresh and fruity aromas.
-This wine is bottled in the spring which follows the harvest and it is left to age for few months in order to improve its aromatic complexity and smoothness.
+This wine is bottled in the spring which follows the harvest with waning moon.
+It is left to age for few months in the bottle before its release on the market in order to improve its aromatic complexity and smoothness.

-The color is ruby red with intense violet hues.
+The color is ruby red.
 The nose is immediate and genuine, reminiscent of violas and cherries with hints of soft fruits and jam, as well as notes of cyclamen and hay, which give a sensation of freshness.
-It is an easy-drinking wine; its intense fruity aromas are in perfect balance with the alcoholic note.
+Its intense and dry taste is characterized by soft but marked tannins.
+It is a light body wine where fruity aromas are in perfect balance with the alcoholic note.
 The finish is pleasantly bitter, with a soft acidity and marked almond notes.